 He also said, “This is what the kingdom of God is like.
 A man scatters seed on the ground.
 Night and day, whether he sleeps or gets up, the seed sprouts and grows, though he does not know how.
 All by itself the soil produces grain—first the stalk, then the head, then the full kernel in the head.
 As soon as the grain is ripe, he puts the sickle to it, because the harvest has come.”
 Throughout the gospels, Jesus presents principles for ministry through parables.
 These principles are then modeled by Jesus and applied in his assignments for the disciples.
 This particular parable includes a number of important principles for discipleship and has been an influential part of shaping the Everywhere to Everywhere training weekend event.
 Nathan and Kari Shank, long term workers and movement catalysts in India, have unpacked the parable of the growing seed in their training manual Four Fields of Kingdom Growth.
 [Download the manual for free HERE] The Five Parts of the Four Fields In Four Fields of Kingdom Growth, Shank points out that in the parable of the growing seed there are four contexts or fields.
 There is also a fifth element that is important in every movement of God.
 He offers a key question for each that focus both our kingdom work strategy and our training of new believers.

 If you answered “no” to any of these questions or just felt unsure of whether you understand what or how to step into these kingdom assignments, find your pastor or a trusted mentor and ask them to help you get equipped.
-Reach out to your nearest Multiply regional mobilizer and ask them to come and do some training with your congregation.
-Consider coming to an Everywhere to Everywhere three day missional training event or hosting one in your region.
-And check out the great training opportunities at the No Place Left website.
+Check out the great training opportunities at the No Place Left website.
 However you respond, do something!
 Amidst this need to learn to do the work of the kingdom, we must remember that applying the principles of this parable to the ministry of making disciples and planting churches demands dependency on the Holy Spirit.
 It is the work of the Holy Spirit - the unknown doer in the parable - that causes the seed to sprout and to grow.
 As Christ’s disciples, there is a path laid out in the parable for how we can join in the work of the Spirit, but it is the Spirit that brings the growth.
 This was the understanding of Paul, who in 1 Corinthians 3:6 says, “I planted, Apollos watered but it was God who made it grow.”
 There are things that Paul and Apollos need to do and to train others to do, but spiritual fruit is always because of the power of God.
 My hope is that this parable will help you discover some of the places where you need more training or encouragement to become those who go and make disciples.
+Did you find this article helpful?
+Share it with a friend.
 We are excited to announce that we have three Everywhere to Everywhere (E2E) training events scheduled for this spring!
 This three day training event will prepare you to make disciples who make disciples among the unreached.
 You can learn more about the event by reading the program description and looking at a sample schedule a the Program Page.
 You can find all your registration, training dates and pricing information at the Trainings Page.
 I've been a Christian all of my life and this is the most practical training about sharing my faith that I have ever received!
 E2E Training Location and Dates: Wichita, Kansas - March 9 - 11 (register here) Sioux Falls, South Dakota - April 26-28 (register here) Sioux Falls, South Dakota [E2E Family Training] - May 31 - June 2 (learn more) Help Spread the Word

 Will you help us spread the word about these great training opportunities.
 Please take a moment to share this post on your favorite social media platform.
 Feel free to print off a few of these flyers to hang up at your local church.
 [E2E Flyer] Thanks so much!
 I have heard the sentiment from a number of different people over the last few years - usually from moms.